-5.3.1 Pumping arrangements at ends of ships outside ranges of cargo tanks
+5.3.1 Pumping arrangements at ends of ships outside ranges of cargo tanks bilge main and direct bilge suction in machinery spaces may be rounded off to the nearest accepted standard size

-5.3.1.1 The pumping arrangements in the machinery space and the forward end of the ship are to comply with the requirements for general cargo ships, unless otherwise specified in 5.3.
+5.3.1.1 The pumping arrangements in the machinery space and the forward end of the ship are to complywith the requirements for general cargo ships, unless otherwise specified in 5.3.

-5.3.1.2 The internal diameter d of the bilge main and direct bilge suction in machinery spaces is not to be less than the values determined by the following formula, but the actual internal diameter of bilge main and direct bilge suction in machinery spaces may be rounded off to the nearest accepted standard size
+5.3.1.2 The internal diameter d of the bilge main and direct bilge suction in machinery spaces is not to be less than the values determined by the following formula, but the actual internal diameter of

-$$d = 35 + 3\sqrt{l(B+D)} \qquad \text{mm}$$
+$d = 35 + 3\sqrt{l(B+D)}$ mm

-B - Breadth of ship, in m;
+B - Breadth of

+ship, in m;D moulded depth,

-D - moulded depth, in m;
+in m;

 I - Length of the machinery space in oil tanker, in m.